sidhantkumar1315/FileBuddy/README.md

 3. Run the application - Execute the "FileBuddy" class to launch the GUI.

-4. Attach or Drop Files: Use the "Attach Files" button or drag and grop the files into the GUI.
+4. Attach or Drop Files: Use the "Attach Files" button or drag and grop the files into the GUI (Max 2 `.txt` files are allowed).

 5. Choose any operation: Click on any of the operations to perform.

 6. Save the result: Choose a location to save the output file.

+## Examples
+Two example `.txt` files are included in the `examples/` directory to help you get started:

+- `example1.txt`
+- `example2.txt`

+You can use these files to test the application's features by attaching or dragging them into the GUI.